-Javi Marroquin Reacts to Kailyn Lowry’s Pregnancy Announcement
+Javi Marroquin Reacts To Kailyn Lowry’s Pregnancy Announcement

 lol y'all aren't getting anything from me! 🤐 it will all play out.— Javi Marroquin (@Javimarroquin9) February 23, 2017

 "I'm focused on Lincoln, work, and Crossfit.
-Ask me questions about that," Marroquin wrote in the second tweet.
+Ask me questions about that," Javi wrote in the second tweet.

-Instead of speaking out about Lowry's pregnancy, Marroquin chose to share an adorable picture of his son Lincoln taking a nap.
+Instead of speaking out about Kailyn's pregnancy, Javi chose to share an adorable pic of his son Lincoln taking a nap.

 He posted the photo with the touching caption: "My son, follow your dreams, I'll pick up the pieces for you...Love, your daddy."